 No. Food was sweetened with fig or carob syrup, as sugar was unknown in Bible times.
 The honey mentioned in the Bible was probably date honey.
 Bee’s honey was a treat for Samson’s family, but it became more common later in Israel’s history.

 A pomegranate cut open to show the multiple seeds

 Fruit trees abounded in Israel.
 The people were promised a land of wheat and barley, of vines and fig trees and pomegranates, a land of olive trees and honey.
-They got it.
+And they got it.

-Date palms were a speciality in the Jericho district and provided a source of wealth for both King Herod and Cleopatra – who persuaded Mark Antony to take the plantations away from Herod and give them to her.
+Date palms were a speciality in the Jericho district and provided a source of wealth for both King Herod (read his story here) and Cleopatra – who persuaded Mark Antony to take the plantations away from Herod and give them to her.
 There was, needless to say, no love lost between Herod and Cleopatra.